browserengineering/book/book/styles.md

 change the style, that's a lot of attributes to edit.
 CSS\index{CSS}
 was invented to improve on this state of affairs:

-- One CSS file can consistently style many web pages at once
+- One CSS file can consistently style many web pages at once.
-- One line of CSS can consistently style many elements at once
+- One line of CSS can consistently style many elements at once.
-- CSS is future-proof and supports browsers with different features
+- CSS is future-proof and supports browsers with different features.

 To achieve these goals, CSS extends the `style` attribute with two related ideas: *selectors*\index{CSS selector} and *cascading*.
 Selectors